 - Research Fairness Initiatives

-Your research should not cause any harm to the environment, fauna, plants etc. Please reflect, for example with you research group and students, upon your potential outcomes, and e.g. how the new technologies impact the environment.
+Your research should not cause any harm to the environment, fauna, plants etc. Please reflect, for example with your research group and students, on your potential outcomes, and e.g. how new technologies will impact the environment.

-The European Commission also requires that you follow the do no significant harm -principle which means that you research should no do any harm against any of the EU sustainability activities, namely the six environmental objectives covered by the Taxonomy Regulation:
+The European Commission also requires that you follow the ‘do no significant harm’ principle which means that your research should not do any significant harm against any of the six environmental objectives covered by the Taxonomy Regulation (2020/852).

-- harm to climate change mitigation, leading to significant greenhouse gas (GHG) emissions;
+- An activity is considered to do significant harm to climate change mitigation if it leads to significant greenhouse gas (GHG) emissions;

-- harm to climate change adaptation to an increased adverse impact of the current climate and the expected future climate, on the activity itself or on people, nature or assets
+- An activity is considered to do significant harm to climate change adaptation if it leads to an increased adverse impact of the current climate and the expected future climate, on the activity itself or on people, nature or assets;

-- harm to the sustainable use and protection of water and marine resources, being detrimental to the good status or the good ecological potential of bodies of water, including surface water and groundwater, or to the good environmental status of marine waters
+- An activity is considered to do significant harm to the sustainable use and protection of water and marine resources if it is detrimental to the good status or the good ecological potential of bodies of water, including surface water and groundwater, or to the good environmental status of marine waters;

-- harm to the circular economy, including waste prevention and recycling, leading to significant inefficiencies in the use of materials or in the direct or indirect use of natural resources, or if it significantly increases the generation, incineration or disposal of waste, or if the long-term disposal of waste may cause significant and long-term environmental harm;
+- An activity is considered to do significant harm to the circular economy, including waste prevention and recycling, if it leads to significant inefficiencies in the use of materials or in the direct or indirect use of natural resources, or if it significantly increases the generation, incineration or disposal of waste, or if the long-term disposal of waste may cause significant and long-term environmental harm;

-- harm to pollution prevention and control leading to a significant increase in emissions of pollutants into air, water or land;
+- An activity is considered to do significant harm to pollution prevention and control if it leads to a significant increase in emissions of pollutants into air, water or land;

-- harm to the protection and restoration of biodiversity and ecosystems, being significantly detrimental to the good condition and resilience of ecosystems, or detrimental to the conservation status of habitats and species, including those of Union interest. (c2021_1054_en.pdf (europa.eu))
+- An activity is considered to do significant harm to the protection and restoration of biodiversity and ecosystems if it is significantly detrimental to the good condition and resilience of ecosystems, or detrimental to the conservation status of habitats and species, including those of Union interest.

 More information: EU taxonomy for sustainable activities | European Commission (europa.eu)

-You also need to bear in mind the safety and security issues for your research and other staff.
-Aalto university has several instructions and training on safety at work and waste management.
+You also need to bear in mind any safety and security risks to your research and other staff.
+Aalto university has many sets of instructions and training available on safety at work and waste management.

-This section concerns projects with activities involving the development or/and use of artificial intelligence (AI)-based systems or techniques.
+This section addresses projects involving the development and/or the use of systems or techniques based on artificial intelligence (AI).

-The ethical questions relate to several topics such as
+The ethical questions in this area include several topics such as: